rhicspin/cnipol/README.md

 must be set.
 We provide an example bash script `script/setup.sh` with predefined paths which should work on the eic cluster of the RACF (RHIC and ATLAS Computing Facility).
 Review and modify this script as needed to match your specific system configuration.
-To run this script with an optional argument for the RHIC run number, e.g. `run_id = 9|11|12|13`, execute in the terminal:
+This script can be ran with an optional argument for the RHIC run number, e.g. `run_id = 9|11|12|13`, execute in the terminal:

     source script/setup.sh [run_id]

-Once the environment variables are set the cnipol package can be build as:
+Once the environment variables are set the cnipol package can be build in
+$CNIPOL_DIR as:

     mkdir build
     cd build